 San Juan County Fire Marshal's Office

-Permits for Residential and Commercial burning are projected to open on October 5th, weather permitting.
+Burn Permits for Residential and Commercial burning will go on sale Monday October 5th.

 See the link above for more information on burning in San Juan County.

 All commercial burn permits require online registration as well as an inspection from the Fire Marshal’s Office.
 If you are a contractor doing work that involves burning you need a Commercial Burn Permit in most cases. email email@example.com for inquires.

 Types of burning that require Commercial Permits: